makerspace/makeradmin/README.md

 ## Development with Stripe

-Create your own stripe account and add your keys to the `.env` file.
+Create your own stripe account and add your keys to the `.env` file to allow purchases to work.

+### "Paying" with fake Stripe key

+You will not be able to go to the checkout unless you have a Stripe key in the .env-file.
+If this is set up, you can use [Stripe's fake cards](https://stripe.com/docs/testing#cards) for completing the purchase.

+### Stripe subscription support

+To handle subscriptions properly, the server needs to listen to stripe webhooks and configure subscription products (see next session).
-Install the Stripe CLI and forward events using
+You can do this by installing the Stripe CLI and forward events using

 ```bash
 stripe listen --forward-to http://localhost:8010/webshop/stripe_callback